 Clean air and water are essential for life.
-Protecting these valuable, essential elements, starts with sensors to detect threats from intentional or unintentional contamination.
+Protecting these valuable elements starts with sensors that detect threats from intentional or unintentional contamination.
 Today, available sensing technologies target different locations/areas to ensure the safe ongoing supply of fresh air and water.
-Using a variety of different sensing techniques, the key to broad and localized detection is a comprehensive measurement system.
+Using various sensing techniques, a comprehensive measurement system is key to broad and localized detection.

 Cities and populated areas

-The recent derailment of train cars in East Palestine, Ohio carrying toxic materials has brought increased visibility to clean air and water.
-Hazardous materials on about 20 rail cars including vinyl chloride, butyl acrylate, ethylhexyl acrylate, and ethylene glycol monobutyl ethers were released into the air, surface soil, and surface waters.
-After contents were diverted to a trench and burned off, local residents’ concerns for water and air contamination were covered on national TV and cable channels and brought air quality monitoring into the spotlight.
+The derailment of train cars in East Palestine, Ohio, carrying toxic materials has increased visibility to clean air and water.
+Hazardous materials on about 20 rail cars, including vinyl chloride, butyl acrylate, ethylhexyl acrylate, and ethylene glycol monobutyl ethers, were released into the air, surface soil, and surface waters.
+After the contents were diverted to a trench and burned off, local residents’ concerns about water and air contamination were covered on national TV and cable channels.
+They brought air quality monitoring into the spotlight.

-For air quality, testing and preliminary data collected by the Environmental Protection Agency (EPA) indicated levels of semi-volatile organic chemicals and dioxins in the samples are similar to typical background levels.
-In addition to ongoing air monitoring that is occurring at 23 locations around the community, EPA’s Trace Atmospheric Gas Analyzer (TAGA) mobile laboratory continues to monitor the air.
-Also, researchers from Carnegie Mellon University and Texas A&M University monitored air pollution using Carnegie Mellon’s Center for Atmospheric Particle Studies Mobile Air Quality Lab.
+For air quality, testing and preliminary data collected by the Environmental Protection Agency (EPA) indicated that the levels of semi-volatile organic chemicals and dioxins in the samples are similar to typical background levels.
+In addition to ongoing air monitoring at 23 locations around the community, EPA’s Trace Atmospheric Gas Analyzer (TAGA) mobile laboratory continues to monitor the air.
+Also, Carnegie Mellon University and Texas A&M University researchers monitored air pollution using Carnegie Mellon’s Center for Atmospheric Particle Studies Mobile Air Quality Lab.

-The types of sensors/sensing systems for measuring air quality range from reference-based systems that are very good but expensive to near reference sensing that is good enough for most applications to indicative (low cost but limited) — a category defined by the EU Directive 2008/50/EC to low-cost citizen/scientist sensors that use semiconductor chips.
-With fixed, mobile, and even satellite-based sensors used by governments, organizations, and citizens, a more thorough and complete analysis can be performed.
+The types of sensors/sensing systems for measuring air quality range from reference-based systems that are very good but expensive to near-reference sensing that is good enough for most applications to indicative (low cost but limited)—a category defined by the EU Directive 2008/50/EC to low-cost citizen/scientist sensors that use semiconductor chips.
+A more thorough and complete analysis can be performed with fixed, mobile, and even satellite-based sensors used by governments, organizations, and citizens.

-In contrast to a traditional approach to air quality monitoring that uses a network of fixed regulatory stations equipped with certified instruments and operated according to a rigorous set of regulatory protocols, one company offers near-reference sensors, a new category that uses improved sensor technology and new measurement paradigms to provide a balance between data quality and ease of use.
+In contrast to a traditional approach to air quality monitoring that uses a network of fixed regulatory stations equipped with certified instruments and operated according to a rigorous set of regulatory protocols, one company offers near-reference sensors.
+This new category uses improved sensor technology and new measurement paradigms to provide a balance between data quality and ease of use.
 Its sensor technology delivers accurate, defensible data for:

 - Particulate matter (TSP, PM10, PM2.5, PM1)